dubiacc/website/articles/en/modernism/index.md

 celebrate together a Eucharistic picnic.
 So we're all gonna be happy, happy, right?
 Let's give a round of applause to show how happy we're going to be."

-## A Humorous Note

-You ask a modernist to recite his two times table.

-"Two times two is four," he says.

-"Two times three is six."

-"Two times four is eight."

-"Two times five is eleven."

-"Two times six is twelve..."

-You say, "You made a mistake.
-You said two times five is eleven."

-"No," he says with a charming smile, "Two times five are eleven."

-"What convinces you?", you ask.

-"I feel it.
-I feel that twice five is eleven."

-"Then why do you say two times two is four?"

-"Because I feel it."

-"Why do you say two times three is six?"

-"Because I feel it."

-"In other words, your whole times table is based on your feelings?"

-"Absolutely, yes," he says with a tremendous sweet smile from ear to ear.

-The only thing a sane man can do at that point is cut and run.
-He's talking to a madman.
-The madman is charming, the madman is sweet, the madman is kind, the madman is nice.
-The madman can even say a lot of true things.
-But when I start scratching, I realize he's basing "two and two are four" not upon reality, but upon his feelings.
-He's crazy!

-That's the modern world.

 ## What Can Catholics Do?

 What must Catholics do in these times?
 First, pray the Rosary - I recommend 15